-- 5. Lift the line side of the frame subassembly away from the mounting base until two dowels (D) are clear of their holes.
-The frame subassembly will automatically move under pressure from the kick-out system until the kickout bar reaches the end of its slots in the mounting base.
-The frame subassembly is then free to be moved outward away from the coil and put elsewhere. - The coil is then accessible.
+- The coil is then accessible.
 Remove the two mounting screws (M) to free the coil. - Install replacement coil and replace mounting screws. - 8.
 Place the frame subassembly onto the mounting base so that the two posts extending from the crossbar go through the oblong slots in the base and into the notches in the kickout bar.
 Push the frame subassembly a short distance along the surface of the mounting plate toward the kickout bar until the dowels (D) slip into the dowel holes.
 Replace the mounting screws (S).
 Make sure that the coil leads to the L63 auxiliary contact are not pinched under the frame feet. - Reconnect coil and recheck contactor for correct adjustment per this leaflet.
-By hand jiggle the ends of the kickout bar(K) to make sure it is seated onto the posts of the cross bar. - 10.
+By hand jiggle the ends of the kickout bar(K) to make sure it is seated onto the posts of the crossbar. - 10.
 Reconnect line and load cables.

-Auxiliary Contact Adjustment
+L63 Auxiliary Contact Adjustment

-The nominal .34" pretravel gap shown for the L63 auxiliary contact (normally-closed) in the left upper portion of Figure 9 is important.
+The nominal .34" pretravel gap shown for the L63 auxiliary contact (normally-closed) in the left upper portion of Figure 8 is important.
 If the gap is too big, the "hold" winding of the operator coil will not be inserted as the contactor closes, and the pickup winding will burn out, because the pickup winding is only intermittently rated.
 If the gap is too small, the hold winding will be inserted too soon, reducing the force to "hold" before the contactor is closed, and producing an oscillation like a doorbell.
 In a particular contactor, the .34" gap may need slight adjustment to avoid these problems.
 The key is not the measurement, but the performance of the magnet.
 Replacement L63 auxiliary contacts are available as Part No. 578D461G03.